Alana and Hugh Grant

 Alana says:

 “All research methodology inherently measures the past, and this is a problem for situations where people want to build something new.
-Because of the rounds of research cycles, Action Research (which has been called by many names) measures situations closer to when they happen and this allows participants to plan and execute for a new future – while not measuring the future, this is about as close as we can to measuring evolution as it emerges.”
+Because of the rounds of research cycles, Action Research (which has been called by many names) measures situations closer to when they happen and this allows participants to plan and execute for a new future, measuring the steps of evolution as it emerges.”

 WELCOME BACK